 Some bees live in colonies and are social beings enjoying the company of others.
 Some bees (carpenter and leafcutter), hornets, and wasps are solitary preferring to live by themselves.
 Honey and bumble bees are very social.
 A bee colony consists of three types of bees, or the Queen, infertile female workers, and male drones.
 The queen’s life consists of laying eggs and she lives for 2 – 3 years.
 The queens are a special type of female and are the center of the social structure that is the colony.
 They are provided with a special diet when a larva which means she is bigger and stronger.
 Male drones live to fertilize eggs, dying after they have carried out this function.
 The female worker bees do everything else and work so hard that they only live for about 6 weeks.
 The female worker bees and the Queen are the only ones who can sting!

-These insects may also go after sweet substances they find on discarded paper wrappers, cans, or other containers that we throw in the garbage.
+These insects may also go after sweet substances they find or that remain on paper, cans, or other containers that we throw in the garbage.

-If you have a dead specimen and can measure its length or count body parts, this is a first step.
-Measure and compare different kinds of bees, wasps, hornets, etc.
+If you have a dead specimen and can measure its length or count body parts, this is the first step.
+Measure and compare different kinds of bees, wasps, hornets, and etc.

-Otherwise, consider the follow sets of statistics about these critters:
+Otherwise, consider the following sets of statistics about these critters: